-The Connection, Inc.'s mission is Building Safe, Healthy, Caring Communities and Inspiring People to Reach Their Full Potential as Productive and Valued Citizens.
-We carry out our mission by providing programs in four primary service areas: Supportive Housing, Behavioral Health, Women and Children, and Community Justice.
+The Connection's mission is Building Safe, Healthy, Caring Communities and Inspiring People to Reach Their Full Potential as Productive and Valued Citizens.
+We carry out our mission by providing programs in four primary service areas: Behavioral Health, Family Support Services, and Community Justice.

 A central element of the programs and services we provide is securing safe, affordable housing that is of a standard we would expect for anyone in our family.
 The “bricks and mortar” component of The Connection, The Connection Fund was incorporated in 1989 by the Board of Directors of The Connection, Inc., to develop affordable housing and community facilities.
 Through The Connection Fund we strive to create homes and facilities for our clients that are of a standard the we would expect for anyone in our family.